HarmJ0y/CypherK9/README.md

 Ensure all dependencies are installed before running the script.

+## API
+The tool can be hosted behind an API call using LiteLLM and FastAPI.
+A working prototype can be found in the [API folder](https://github.com/gneeraj97/CypherK9/tree/main/api).

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.